jetemi/Exam-prep/dbms II.md

         *   Might miss some details if the initial high-level view is too abstract.

 *   **Bottom-Up Approach:**
-    *   **Starts with:**  Analyzing existing data sources, reports, forms, and user requirements at a detailed level.
     *   **Focus:** Begins by identifying individual data elements (attributes) and then groups them together to form entities and relationships.
     *   **Process:** Typically involves:
         1.  **Identifying attributes:**  Individual data items from existing sources.
         2.  **Grouping attributes:**  Clustering related attributes into entities.
         3.  **Defining relationships:**  Identifying connections between entities based on attribute relationships.
         4.  **Normalization:** Refining the structure.
-    *   **Analogy:** Think of it like building with LEGO bricks.
-You start with individual bricks (attributes), then combine them to form larger structures (entities and relationships).
     *   **Advantages:**
         *   More concrete and easier to understand for users as it's based on familiar data sources.
         *   Can be faster for smaller, well-defined systems where data sources are readily available.